A 34 year old woman presents with intermittent right upper quadrant pain. It is often worse after eating.

 The homogeneous grey organ in the top left of the image is the liver.

-Just deep to this is a thin intermittent hypoechoic line – a trace of bile, and then another line of bright Echos but this time the line is slightly irregular.
-The echoes are created by numerous gallstones that have filled the gallbladder and are abutting the innersurface of the GB wall.
-PARAGRAPH The gallstones reflect some ultrasound energy but most is absorbed and they cannot be penetrated.
-This causes a dense dark Shadow behind the stones.
+Just deep to this is a thin intermittent hypoechoic line – a trace of bile, and then another line of bright echoes but this time the line is slightly irregular.
+The echoes are created by numerous gallstones that have filled the gallbladder and are abutting the inner surface of the GB wall.

 These three features, the Wall, Echo and Shadow are known as the WES sign of a GB filled to the brim with tiny stones.